Skip to main content

 Hunger Fact #7

-Emergencies like wildfires and ice storms force thousands of our neighbors to leave their homes, shelter in place, or lose access to safe food or water each year, and the impacts are often felt long after.
-As part of state disaster response efforts, the Oregon Food Bank Network provides water, food and other critical supplies during times of crisis
+Our communities have also struggled through the effects of natural disasters and climate change.
+Emergencies like wildfires, flooding and ice storms force thousands of our neighbors to leave their homes, shelter in place or lose access to safe food or water each year.
+The impacts are often felt long after.
+As part of state disaster response efforts, the Oregon Food Bank Network is always ready to respond with water, food and other critical supplies through crisis.

 Hunger Fact #8